virtualmin/virtualmin.com/content/docs/faq.md

 ```

-If `curl` command is not available on your system, you can use `wget` instead:
+Should `curl` not be present on your system, `wget` can be used as an alternative:

 ```
 sudo sh -c "$(wget -nv -O - https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)" -- --setup